tylerwatt12/sdrtrunk-vce/README.md

 - More generally, the polyphase center-frequency allocator now prefers midpoint-aligned valid centers instead of the first low-edge fit.
 That produces more sensible passband placement for ordinary multi-channel uses too, such as clustered NBFM channels on a 500kHz tuner span.

+### NBFM and Frontend Tuning
+- The NBFM path now has a post-demod audio shaping chain.
+Available stages include de-emphasis, high-pass filtering, low-pass filtering, voice enhancement, bass boost, and output gain.
+- The NBFM high-pass stage now runs inside the decoder's own post-processing chain rather than downstream in the generic audio module.
+The current order is: de-emphasis, resample, high-pass, low-pass, voice enhance, bass boost, then output gain.
+- With NBFM, just tune the LNA state as you would normally until you get adequate gain, then adjust the NBFM audio settings to taste.
+Requiring a decent amount of gain with NBFM is normal.
+- With P25, more gain is not automatically better.
+HDQPSK demodulation depends on clean phase information, so once the signal is strong enough, extra frontend gain mostly increases the risk of overload, clipping, and adjacent-channel splatter.
+Use the waterfall as a sanity check: aim for a clean, narrow signal without obvious widening or shoulders on either side.
+If increasing gain starts to broaden the signal or create visible splatter, back it off a notch or two.
 - The main window now persists its position and split-pane state across restarts, so the working layout comes back as you left it.

+### Decoder and DSP Work
 - I also did a broad parser cleanup pass replacing large numbers of hand-written contiguous `int[]` bit-position maps with `IntField`, and reversed/irregular descriptor maps with `FragmentedIntField` where appropriate.
 The main value is not raw speed; it is eliminating an error-prone representation that made it far too easy to duplicate or skip bit